Digestive and Gastrointestinal Conditions

-Some children can have the operation performed using a thin, lighted tube with a camera attached, called a thoracoscope.
+Some children can have the surgery performed using a thin, lighted tube with a camera attached, called a thoracoscope.
 This means surgeons can make a few small cuts (incisions) to insert the tube and their surgical tools.

 For other children, it is best to make a small incision either in the chest or abdomen to perform the surgery.
 No thoracoscope is used.

-How long surgery for CDH takes depends on the size of the hole, how many organs the surgeon needs to move, and how healthy your baby is overall.
+How long surgery for CDH takes depends on the size of the hole, how many organs the surgeon needs to move and how healthy your baby is overall.
 Before surgery, the surgeon can give you an estimate of how long it will take.

 At the time of surgery, many children need a chest tube.
 This allows any fluid that collects in the chest to drain out.
 The tube usually needs to stay in place for a few days.